ChrisGithegi/FinalYearProject/README.md

 #HOW TO RUN

-1. To run, go on your command line & navigate to folder named "Final Year Project"
+1. To run, go on your command line & navigate to cloned folder named "FinalYearProject"
 2. Execute the command "./RunSite.sh"